Maria Vamvakinou: Politics

-Vamvakinou held office in the Australian Labor Party (Victorian Branch) and worked as a political staffer for a number of years before entering parliament herself.
+Vamvakinou held office in the Victorian Labor Party and worked as a political staffer for a number of years before entering parliament herself.
 She worked as an electorate officer to Andrew Theophanous (1988, 1990), executive assistant to Joan Kirner (1989), personal secretary to Andrew McCutcheon (1991), and electorate officer to Senator Kim Carr (1993–2001).
 She also served on the Northcote City Council from 1990 to 1992.

 Parliament

-Vamvakinou was elected to parliament at the 2001 federal election, regaining the Division of Calwell for the ALP against the incumbent MP Andrew Theophanous, who had resigned from the party in 2000 to sit as an independent.
-She is the first woman born in Greece to serve in federal parliament.
-She has been re-elected on seven further occasions, most recently at the 2022 federal election.
+Vamvakinou was elected to parliament at the 2001 federal election, regaining the Division of Calwell in northern Melbourne for the ALP against the incumbent MP, Andrew Theophanous, who had resigned from the party in 2000 to sit as an independent, after he was charged with bribery offences in relation to visa and citizenship applications.
+She was the first woman born in Greece to serve in the federal parliament, and was re-elected on seven further occasions up to the 2022 federal election.

-Vamvakinou has served on numerous House and joint committees during her time in parliament, including as chair of the House Standing Committee on Industry, Science and Innovation from 2008 to 2010.
-She has also served on the Speaker's panel from 2010 to 2013 and again from 2016.
+Vamvakinou served on numerous House and joint committees during her time in parliament.
+She had a long association with the Joint Standing Committee on Migration, serving two terms as chair (2010–2013, 2022–2025) and one as deputy chair (2013–2016).
+She was also chair of the House Standing Committee on Industry, Science and Innovation from 2008 to 2010, and served on the Speaker's panel from 2010 to 2013 and again from 2016 to 2025.
 She is a member of the ALP's Socialist Left faction.
+As of November 2023, she was co-chair of the Parliamentary Friends of Palestine.

+On 9 June 2024, Vamvakinou announced that she would not re-contest her seat at the 2025 election.
+She endorsed her former adviser, Basem Abdo, a fellow member of the ALP Socialist Left faction, to replace her.